 By: Lauren McDowell

-Many people visit the world famous Murray’s cheese counter to taste something they’ve never tasted before, or to pick up something undiscovered by most.
+Many people visit the world-famous Murray’s cheese counter to taste something they’ve never tasted before, or to pick up something undiscovered by most.
+From locally made cheeses to specialties from Switzerland, there are so many cheeses that haven’t been discovered and it’s a great shame.
 Here are a few of our favorite selections that are often overlooked.

 Salva Cremasco – This Italian cow may be the absolute best value in our cheese case.
 As a cheese lover (and starving student) it’s hard for me to contain my giddy-ness over a supremely and lacticly delicious cheese that doesn’t obliterate my food budget for the week!
+That’s the problem when it comes to these sorts of expensive delicacies: you just want a bit of cheese but you end up penniless for the rest of the month… The only thing you can really do to make sure that you don’t go broke is by keeping your finances in check.
+To do this effectively, you will want to track your budget to make sure that you can actually afford such luxury cheeses and, if not, what you need to change about your current spending habits to accommodate for it.
+There are technological solutions in the form of apps that can help you with this – check out this truebill review to learn more.
 The rainbow hued rind gives this cube a funkiness that belies its smooth, mild interior.

 Cashel Blue – Time and again, we all look to the classic French blues when perusing the blue-molded section of Murray’s cheeses.
 I’m guilty of it as well, but when I fondly recall a short-lived and glorious semester spent abroad in Galway, Ireland, I reach for the oft-forgotten Cashel Blue.
 Excellent with a juicy pear or ripe red apple, the creamy and pleasantly mild blue sings with cucumber slices on dark toast, paired with a roasty Guinness, or an Irish whiskey.